Alchemist – Adventurer – Legend

-No one knew his place of birth or true identity.
+His true identity was never established.
+His wealth source was never determined.
 His presumed death was never confirmed.
-Witnesses claim to have seen him well into the next century.
+Witnesses observed him well into the next century.
 How could this be?
-Who was the Count and What his secret?
+Who was the Count and What was his secret?

 Images of the elusive Count Saint Germain